 You can bake these muffins and store them for about 3 days at room temperature or up to 5 days in the fridge.
 You can serve them either at room temperature or warmed slightly.
 Or cold!
 It just depends on what your kids prefer.

-You can freeze fully cooled muffins and store in zip top bags in the freezer for up to 3 months.
+You can freeze muffins (once fully cooled) and store in zip top bags in the freezer for up to 3 months.
 Thaw at room temperature or in the fridge.

 mini applesauce muffins on pink plate